Conversation Design Best Practices

 2. Have you role-played your chatbot with another person?

-3. Have you gotten feedback from at least 20 members of your target audience?
+3. Have you gotten feedback from at least 10 members of your target community in real-world conditions?

 Was this article helpful?